LGN520/farreach-public/docs/netreach-v4.md

 				- As the duration for atomicity is very small compared with snapshot period, it should be acceptable
 				- TODO: Test the duration based on time difference between comment and uncomment
 				- NOTE: snapshot timepoint is that of setting the snapshot_flag of the enforced ingress pipeline as true
-			* Data plane reports case1 to switchos for in-switch value update
+			* Data plane reports case1 to switchos for in-switch value update (w/ inswitch_hdr.idx)
-				* GETRES_LATEST_SEQ_CASE1, TODO: GETRES_DELETED_SEQ_CASE1, PUTREQ_CASE1, DELREQ_CASE1
+				* GETRES_LATEST_SEQ_CASE1, GETRES_DELETED_SEQ_CASE1, PUTREQ_CASE1, DELREQ_CASE1
 				* FUTURE: PUTREQ_CASE1/DELREQ_CASE1 need to embed meta.valid as valid could be 2 (temporarilly invalid for PUTREQ_LARGE); GETRES_LATEST/DELETED_SEQ_CASE1 do not need as valid must be 1 if with value update
+				* NOTE: only if case1.key = cached_keyarray_backup[idx].key, specialcaseserver stores case1 after seq comparison (use smaller one)
 			* Data plane reports case3 to server for in-memory snapshot
-				* TODO: PUTREQ_SEQ_CASE3, DELREQ_SEQ_CASE3
+				* PUTREQ_SEQ_CASE3, DELREQ_SEQ_CASE3
 				* FUTURE: PUTREQ_LARGE_SEQ_CASE3
-		* TODO: snapshotserver backups metadata, i.e., key and serveridx for each cache entry
+		* snapshotserver backups metadata, i.e., key and serveridx for each cache entry
 			- It is atomic as cache population/eviction is temporarily stopped now
 			- NOTE: each entry should appear in the final crash-consistent snapshot with the correct key
-		* TODO: snapshotserver resumes cache population/eviction
+		* snapshotserver resumes cache population/eviction
-			- TODO: snapshotserver sets is_snapshot=true to remember cache eviction as case2 for snapshot
+			- snapshotserver sets is_snapshot=true to remember cache eviction as case2 for snapshot
-			- TODO: snapshotserver sets is_snapshot_prepare=false to resume cache population and eviction
+			- snapshotserver sets is_snapshot_prepare=false to resume cache population and eviction
 				+ NOTE: now popworker knows is_snapshot=true, which will report case2 for snapshot
-			- TODO: snapshotserver sets popworker_know_snapshot_prepare=false to reset for next snapshot
+			- snapshotserver resets popworker_know_snapshot_prepare=false to reset for next snapshot
-			- Cache population will insert a new key-vaule record into an empty entry (valid=0/1)
+			- Cache population will insert a new key-value record into an empty entry (valid=0/1)
-				+ TODO: snapshotserver ignores valid=0, or valid=1 yet idx is not used in backup metadata
+				+ NOTE: snapshotserver only loads values from 0 to empty_index-1; new key-value records from empty_index to kv_bucketnum-1 do not affect the snapshot -> no special case for cache population
 			- Cache eviction will evict an old key-value record (valid=1/3/0/1)
-				+ TODO: snapshot worker ignores valid=3/0
+				+ TODO: NOTE: only if victim.key = cached_keyarray_backup[idx].key, popworker stores case2 after seq comparison (use smaller one)
 				+ NOTE: if valid=1, as idx is used in backup metadata and we can only load value instead of key from data plane, we cannot simply distigunish the loaded value belongs to the evicted key (correct one) or the newly populated key
 				+ To solve the issue, snapshotserver needs to determine the cached record
-					* TODO: popworker reports the evicted data as case2 for snapshotserver
 					* TODO: popworker checks the key of case1/case2, and ignores the special case with incorrect key
 						- TODO: If without case1 and case2, popworker directly uses the loaded value
 						- TODO: If with case1 or case2, popworker directly uses the value of special case
 						- TODO: If with both case 1 and case2, popworker uses the value of case1
 							+ NOTE: when valid=3/0, data plane cannot update the value -> case1 must be generated when valid=1 for evicted key or newly populated key -> the former caes1 must be more close to snapshot timepoint than case2 (valid=3), while the latter case1 will be ignored by checking the key
 					* TODO: popworker also reports evicted data as case2 to server for server-side snapshot
-		* TODO: snapshotserver.ptf loads idx, valid, latest, vallen, value, deleted, and savedseq
+		* TODO: if empty_index > 0, snapshotserver.ptf loads idx (0 ~ empty_index-1), valid, latest, vallen, value, deleted, and savedseq
 			- NOTE: ptf directly ignores valid=0/3, and valid=1 yet idx exceeds backup empty idx -> snapshotserver will rollback the snapshot with special cases if any
 			- TODO: For records with latest=0, we also store them into snapshow now, which does not break point-in-time consistency; it is just a duplication which can be solved by seq comparison
 		* TODO: snapshotserver notifies controller -> servers to make server-side snapshot, and waits for ACKs